 If a named executive officer terminates employment as a result of death or disability, then all restrictions on restricted stock will lapse and performance units will vest at target.
 In connection with a change of control, restricted stock awarded before 2016 immediately vests and performance units awarded before 2016 immediately vest at the target level.
-We adopted double trigger change of control provisions for restricted stock and performance units awarded in 2016.
-If a substitute equity award meeting certain conditions is provided to the executive officer in connection with the change of control, that award will not vest as a result of the change of control unless the officer's employment is terminated or the officer resigns for good reason within two years after the change of control.
-"Good reason" includes breach of certain obligations by the company, diminution of duties or authority of the officer, certain reductions of compensation of the officer or relocation of the principal office where the officer works.
-Based on the closing market price of our common stock of \$84.82 on the New York Stock Exchange on December 30, 2016, the last trading day of the year, the value of unvested restricted stock and performance units held by each named executive officer that would vest either as a result of death or disability or upon a change of control, and, in the case of awards made in 2016, would vest if the officer was terminated or resigned for good reason within two years after the change of control, was: Mr. Kowlzan, \$16,718,700; Mr. Hassfurther, \$12,312,980; Mr. Mundy, \$2,499,561; Mr. Carter, \$3,040,543; and Mr. Pflederer, \$2,488,025.
+We adopted double-trigger change-of-control provisions for restricted stock and performance units awarded in 2016 and 2017.
+Based on the closing market price of our common stock of \$120.55 on the New York Stock Exchange on December 29, 2017, the last trading day of the year, the value of unvested restricted stock and performance units held by each named executive officer that would vest either as a result of death or disability or upon a change of control (for equity awards awarded before 2016) and if the officer was terminated or resigned for good cause within two years after the change of control (for equity awards made in or after 2016) was: Mr. Kowlzan, \$23,486,587; Mr. Hassfurther, \$16,562,797; Mr. Mundy, \$4,425,531; Mr. Carter, \$4,520,187; and Mr. Pflederer, \$3,189,706.